scalar-labs/scalardb/docs/design.md

 Records are assumed to be hash-partitioned by partition-key (even though an underlining implementation may support range partitioning).
 Records with the same partition-key define a partition.
 A partition is clustered (sorted) by the clustering-key.
 It is similar to Google BigTable [2] but it differs in clustering-key structure and partitioning scheme.

+### Clustering order

+As mentioned, records in Scalar DB are sorted by the clustering-key in a partition.
+You can specify the default sort orders of the clustering-key, that's called clustering order, when you create tables.
+If the clustering-key consists of multiple columns, you can specify clustering order for each column.

+### Secondary index

+In Scalar DB, you can basically scan a table only using columns that are part of the primary key.
+Secondary Indexes in Scalar DB solve the need for querying columns that are not part of the primary key.
+You can create a secondary index on a single column on a table.
+Secondary indexes are used to scan a table using a column that is not normally queryable.

 ### Limitation of the data model